 Compliance is an important part of the intelliHR platform that can help save Leadership teams valuable time in chasing or policing records.
 The section carries sensitive and regulated information and it’s important to consider your User Access to control who can see and use the information.
 This article aims to explain the functions available in the Compliance section to assist you in making these decisions.

-The Compliance section is built to track all Tasks assigned across the business and to maintain the visibility of groups of people for risk and compliance purposes.
+The Compliance section is built to track all forms assigned across the business and to maintain the visibility of groups of people for risk and compliance purposes.
 Typically, access to this section is restricted to System Administrators, as it allows access to sensitive information.

 There are six sections to the Compliance Area: